 The Great Barrier Reef has already experienced devastating coral bleaching from rising sea temperatures as a result of global warming.
-If current climate trends continue, scientists estimate that in less than twenty years, coral on the Great Barrier Reef will experience serious bleaching every second year.
-The Great Barrier Reef, now teeming with life, will become a graveyard in decades.
+If current climate trends continue, scientists estimate that in less than twenty years, coral on the Great Barrier Reef will experience serious bleaching every second year20.
+The Great Barrier Reef, now teeming with life, will become a graveyard in decades21.
 Burning the coal from Adani’s mine will help lock-in this tragic fate for one of the world’s natural wonders.

 Climate change will also be accelerated by the land clearing required to build the mine.
 In total, 20,200 hectares of land, equivalent to over 28,000 soccer fields or 200,000 quarter-acre blocks, would be cleared.
-Over half of the land that would be cleared is mature woodland and bushland - important habitat for many animals including threatened species such as koalas and echidnas and endangered birds.
+Over half of the land that would be cleared is mature woodland and bushland - important habitat for many animals including threatened species such as koalas and echidnas and endangered birds22.

-Major heatwaves are a serious health threat, causing more deaths in Australia since 1890 than bushfires, cyclones, earthquakes, floods and severe storms combined.
+Major heatwaves are a serious health threat, causing more deaths in Australia since 1890 than bushfires, cyclones, earthquakes, floods and severe storms combined23.
 Longer, hotter and more intense heatwaves in Australia are being driven by climate change.
-Research has found that the number of deaths in summer compared to those in winter is increasing, suggesting that climate change may already be affecting mortality rates.
+Research has found that the number of deaths in summer compared to those in winter is increasing, suggesting that climate change may already be affecting mortality rates24.
 Adani’s mine will only make this situation worse.

 We are already experiencing the consequences of polluting our air and water and the dangers of the climate changing around us.
 We must immediately make the transition from polluting coal, oil and gas to 100% renewable energy to stop greenhouse gas emissions reaching even more dangerous levels.
 The first step is stopping Australia’s biggest coal mine proposal before it gets started.